 Whether you’re buying from small, local shops and vendors, from a work-at-home-parent who is selling his or her direct sales wares, or from freelancers and artisans whose main bread and butter is to create commissioned designs for larger corporations to produce and sell—those tributary or distributary sources are still often relying on or even going toward a larger source…which is probably going up to a CEO somewhere.
 You’re supporting both.
 Mostly, that’s a good thing.
 When at all possible, it needs to be a healthy ecosystem, not a winner-takes-all battle against each other.

 In theory, responsible capitalism has a lot of practical merit toward solving debt and providing sustainable income.
 (For more on that, Poverty Cure is one organization that sheds light on the global impact of what building businesses can do toward sustainable income streams that benefit communities.)
 That theory relies on the idea that people operate in an ethical manner.
-Unfortunately, that isn’t always able to be seen or known and is often subjective at best, but I hope the large businesses who do support ethical practices will be an example to those who don’t.
+Unfortunately, that isn’t always able to be seen or known about in practice and is often subjective at best, but I hope the large businesses who do support ethical practices will be an example to those who don’t.

 For me, nothing can replace the charm of shopping in well-curated businesses and buying from shops specializing in handmade goods.
 I love that.
 I have a kinship to these folks.
 I want those small places to succeed, to do exceedingly well—but making big business out to be the singular Christmas Grinch might not be the best marketing vehicle to get there in every instance.
 It’s not realistic, and maybe we can do better than that.
 Things like Small Business Saturday serve as good reminders to invest in small business, but I hope well-intentioned social media shares advertising shopping small are not done at the expense of subtly shaming purchases made in another part of the business ecosystem.
 Fact is (dual-ended marketing ploy that it is), the idea for Small Business Saturday was started and marketed by a large business.